a-delrio/Infographic-toolkit/README.md

  - People charts
  - The best free flat typefonts for infographics

-This file was edited in Inkscape.
+This file is meant to be edited using [Inkscape](https://inkscape.org/en/)